Ganten-Hornby/gsMap3D/docs/source/install.rst

    **Option B: Using uv tools (For CLI usage only)**

-   If you only need the ``gsmap`` command-line tool and don't plan to use it as a library in scripts:
+   If you only need the ``gsMap`` command-line tool and don't plan to use it as a library in scripts:

    .. code-block:: bash